 If the tenant doesn’t move out within the notice period, you can move to court and file an eviction lawsuit.

 In Georgia, an eviction lawsuit is also called a dispossessory action.
-Fees for filing the lawsuit can range between $60 and $75 depending on the county where your property is located.
+Fees for having the lawsuit filed in court can range between $60 and $75 depending on the county where your property is located.

 After successfully filing the complaint, either a magistrate’s judge or clerk may issue the summons and serve them to the tenant.